Arrive Cairns, Australia

 After breakfast, transfer to the airport for your flight to Papua New Guinea, an island chain of undisturbed indigenous tribes and sweeping natural beauty.
 Arrive in Port Moresby, a capital of sprawling suburbs scattered throughout the hills.
 Begin your exploration of Papua New Guinea’s distinctive island cultures at the National Museum, home to a fine collection of local artifacts.
 Transfer to your accommodations nestled in a lush botanical garden.

-Take your charter flight to Karawari, where you board ‘Sepik Spirit,’ your floating home for the next three nights.
-After lunch on board, embark on your voyage of discovery along the Sepik River.
+This morning, travel by charter flight to Karawari, where you board ‘Sepik Spirit,’ your floating home for the next three nights.
+After lunch on board, embark on your voyage of discovery along the Karawari River.
 Settle in to life aboard this three-level, 98-foot river cruiser featuring a lounge, dining room, bar, screened-in observation deck, air conditioning and nine comfortable cabins with en suite bathrooms.
 Your riverboat home is an oasis in this remote jungle.

 After breakfast aboard, disembark for a full-day excursion to the remote villages of Black Water Lake.
 Bask in your warm island welcome as you observe a way of life that has remained largely unchanged for centuries.
 Learn about the local rituals, warfare, ceremonies and ancestral beliefs, visiting the various houses of the village.
 Browse tribal handicrafts such as masks, flutes and spirit figures in the villages’ low-pressure markets.
 Relax with a picnic by the densely forested banks of the Karawari River, watching as local men gather on their clan’s bench, children paddle canoes to school and women fish with hand lines.

 Disembark onto the banks of Mumeri, a remote village whose people have preserved their ancestral traditions for centuries.
 Take in the same warm village welcome enjoyed here by pioneering anthropologist Margaret Meade over 80 years ago.
-Next, board a jet boat for a thrilling ride out to the Krosmeri Junction, where you rendezvous with ‘Sepik Spirit’ for lunch.
+Next, cruise to the confluence of the Krosmeri and Karawari rivers, where you rendezvous with ‘Sepik Spirit’ for lunch.
 Continue on to visit the villages of Mindimbit, taking in the spectacular carvings and elaborate coming-of-age rituals of the locals.
 Rejoin ‘Sepik Spirit’ for your final night on board, cruising back toward Karawari.

 Cairns, Australia | A Parting Glimpse